BohanXu-74/homemade-8-bit-cpu/README.md

 A homebrew 8-bit CPU designed from scratch that was inspired by classic CPUs like the 6502 and Z80.

+## How I store stuff

+- Go in src folder
+- Choose a part or module of my CPU
+- there will

 ## Why I Built This

 I’m an 8th-grade student interested in CPU design, computer architecture, and how modern processors work internally.